iiasa/Condor_run_R/troubleshooting.md

 If the above does not clarify the problem, execute [`condor_q –analyze`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_q.html) and examine the output: it might be something that happened after the job completed, e.g. result files not fitting because your disk is full.

-When your analysis indicates that the error might still be transient, you can release the held jobs from the held state for a retry by issuing [`condor_release <cluster number of the run>`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_release.html) or, if you have only one set of jobs going, [`condor_release <your user name>`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_release.html).
+When your analysis indicates that the error might still be transient, you can release the on-hold jobs for a retry by issuing [`condor_release <cluster number of the run>`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_release.html) or, if you have only one set of jobs going, [`condor_release <your user name>`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_release.html).

 When you are done analyzing the held jobs, use [`condor_rm`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_rm.html) (with a cluster number or your user name as argument) to remove them from the queue.
 This will clean up their working directories on the execute host.